 Church of the Holy Spirit MCC was founded in Fort Lauderdale in 1971 by a group who were traveling to Miami to worship at Christ MCC (one of the first churches in MCC outside of California).
-Bob Horton was one of those travelers and a founding member of Church of the Holy Spirit (Bob sings in our choir even today!).
+Bob Horton was one of those travelers and a founding member of Church of the Holy Spirit (Bob is an active member of Sunshine even today).
 Ted Calloway was the first pastor of the small group that met in private homes, bars, and for a while in the Realty Building Auditorium.

 Finally, the small group bought a property at SW 2nd Court in Sailboat Bend.
 The group flourished and called the Reverend Elder John Gill to be their pastor.
 Reverend Gill was a graduate of Princeton Theological Seminary.
 Under John’s leadership, the church continued to grow, so eventually a new building had to be purchased on SW 27th Street.

 In 1986, the Reverend Grant Lynn Ford was called as the new pastor.
 During his pastorate, the church on 27th Street was remodeled, the name of the church was changed to Sunshine Cathedral, and in 2001 the church moved to its current location at 1480 SW 9th Avenue.

 In 2000 the Sunshine Cathedral Foundation was formed to raise funds for capital campaigns and endowments for the Cathedral.